vshvedov/JesseWeHaveToCook/README.md

 # Jesse, We Have To Cook! 🧪

 Keep your Mac awake and stay active in Slack, Teams, and other apps.
 A simple menu bar utility inspired by everyone's favorite chemistry teacher.
+Simple, minimalistic, lightweight.

 ## What It Does